 For those who are affected by endometriosis, it is recommended that you focus on an anti-inflammatory, hormone-free diet.
 Take a look, below, at what you should and shouldn’t consume.

-6. Eat nuts and seeds
+1. Eat nuts and seeds

 Foods like almonds, walnuts, hemp seeds, chia seeds, natural nut butters and ground flaxseed are all excellent sources of B vitamins and high in omega-3s, which are anti-inflammatory and good for those with endometriosis.
 Go for one or two servings a day — perfect for that midday snack.

-7. Eat fish and seafood
+3. Eat fish and seafood

 Three to five servings of fish a week will have you swimming in omega-3s.
-Keep an eye out for higher-fat and deep-sea fish because they have even greater levels of omega-3s, which as we’ve come to know are anti-inflammatory.
+Keep an eye out for higher-fat fish and deep-sea fish because they have even greater levels of omega-3s, which are anti-inflammatory.

-9. Eat vegetables
+7. Eat vegetables

 Again, no surprise that vegetables are important to a healthy, balanced diet.
 Veggies are also found to be chock-full of antioxidant and anti-inflammatory properties.
 Dark leafy greens, Brussels sprouts, carrots, beets, peas, onions, cauliflower, whatever floats your boat — just be sure to build a colorful, diverse plate of vegetables to get the full range of benefits and wide variety of vitamins A, E and C. Try to get four or five servings per day.

-10. Eat cold-pressed vegetable oils
+9. Eat cold-pressed vegetable oils